marcelocastrodev/aop-demo/README.md

 Please read [THIS](https://docs.spring.io/spring-framework/docs/2.5.0/reference/aop.html) to have a complete understanding of AOP.

-This project presents 2 different approaches to use AOP.
-The first approach is exhaustively cited in articles and tutorials out there, it determines how to log the input and output of any desired method.
-The second approach is way more complex: using AOP to encode and decode ids from numbers using [Hashids](https://hashids.org/).
+This project presents 2 different approaches to use AOP:

+* The first approach is exhaustively cited in articles and tutorials out there, it determines how to log the input and output of any desired method.
+* The second approach is more complex.
+Using AOP to encode/decode number ids using [Hashids](https://hashids.org/).

 ## Getting started